HomeGuidesAPI ReferenceRelease notes

 Connect new source

-SWE provides a seamless data integration process by allowing users to link their data to our platform.
-Presently, we support Amazon S3 and GCP buckets as Sources.
+SUPERWISE® offers a seamless data integration process, allowing you to link your data directly to our platform.
+We currently support Amazon S3 and GCP buckets as Sources.

 📘